LGBTQ history in Canada

-This article gives a broad overview of lesbian, gay, bisexual and transgender (LGBT) history in Canada.
-LGBT activity was considered a crime from the colonial period in Canada until 1969, when Bill C-150 was passed into law.
+This article gives a broad overview of lesbian, gay, bisexual, transgender, and queer (LGBTQ) history in Canada.
+LGBTQ activity was considered a crime from the colonial period in Canada until 1969, when Bill C-150 was passed into law.
 However, there is still discrimination despite anti-discrimination law.
-For a more detailed listing of individual incidents in Canadian LGBT history, see also Timeline of LGBT history in Canada.
+For a more detailed listing of individual incidents in Canadian LGBTQ history, see also Timeline of LGBTQ history in Canada.

 17th century

 New France's first-ever criminal trial for the crime of homosexuality took place in September 1648, when a military drummer stationed at the French garrison in Ville-Marie, New France, was sentenced to the gallows for sodomy by the local Sulpician priests.
 After an intervention by the Jesuits in Quebec City, the drummer's sentence was commuted on the condition that he accept the position of New France's first permanent executioner.
 As only the drummer was placed on trial, the widespread consensus of many historians is that his sexual partner may have been a First Nations man who was not subject to French religious law.